 This is the core vaccination for cats, covering some of the most deadly feline diseases.
-It’s especially critical for kittens to be vaccinated with the FVRCP vaccination and receive at least 2 boosters.
+It’s especially critical for kittens to receive the FVRCP vaccination and at least 2 boosters.

 The FeLV vaccination protects cats from the feline leukemia virus.

 Feline leukemia is usually spread by a carrier cat coming into contact with an unprotected cat.
 Bites, or even mutual grooming, can spread the virus.
 Sometimes, mother cats can pass the virus on to their kittens, which is why we recommend FeLV/FIV testing at your regular vet whenever you get a new cat.